danalite/pygb/docs/install.rst

     ``sudo apt-get install python3-dev``

-PyAutoGUI install the modules it depends on, including PyTweening, PyScreeze, PyGetWindow, PymsgBox, and MouseInfo.
+PyGB install the modules it depends on, including PyTweening, PyScreeze, PyGetWindow, and MouseInfo.